 Conviction on a charge of drug possession can result in jail time, heavy fines, and a life-long criminal record.
 Additionally, since most employers have a zero-tolerance drug policy, you could lose your job.
 Your insurance rates will likely increase, you may not be eligible for a student loan, and you will have to answer “yes” to questions on job applications that ask if you’ve ever been convicted for a crime.

 If you’ve been arrested for drug possession, contact criminal defense attorneys at Blumberg & Associates today to schedule an appointment and discuss your case.
 We will evaluate the circumstances surrounding your arrest and explain the options available to you.

 Sentencing is affected by the amount of drugs involved in a drug-related crime.
 When the amount of drugs exceeds “threshold,” the likelihood of serving some time in jail increases.
 Under Arizona criminal statute A.R.S. §13-3401, thresholds for marijuana, cocaine, and heroin are as follows:

-In cases involving drug amounts in excess of threshold, the judge still has discretion in sentencing.
+In some cases involving drug amounts in excess of threshold, the judge still has discretion in sentencing.
 However, in cases involving possession of methamphetamine the sentence must be a minimum of 5 years, a presumptive of 10 and a maximum of 15 “flat” years in prison.
 This area must be examined closely that’s why it’s important to work with an attorney who understands how to tell your story and work with prosecutors to arrange a deal that reduces the charges or sentence against you.
 At Blumberg & Associates, we ask the court to consider job loss, illness, a history of abuse, psychological problems, and other factors that help explain why they turned to drugs.

 Our goal is to help people get a second chance, to get them the assistance they need so they can, hopefully regain control over their lives again.
 Sending someone to jail where they won’t get the treatment they need doesn’t help anyone.

 People struggling with physical pain or depression may find themselves addicted to prescription medications like Xanax, Ativan, Oxycontin, or Valium.
 However, possession of these drugs without a valid prescription can result in drug possession charges.
 Prescription drug charges are very serious and can lead to substantial jail time.
 Our attorneys take the time to explain our client’s situation, asking the court to allow our client to get the medical help and counseling needed, in exchange for a reduced sentence or charge.
 Bruce Blumberg is a top prescription drug crime lawyer in Phoenix.

 If you’ve been arrested on a charge of drug possession, contact criminal defense attorneys at Blumberg & Associates today to schedule a confidential consultation to discuss your case.
 We understand how the criminal justice system works, how to protect your rights, and what must be done to increase the likelihood of having the charges or sentence against you reduced.